A Stochastic Conceptual Model for the Coupled ENSO and MJO: The coupled MJO-ENSO model

-where $u_W$ represents the intraseasonal wind $u$ reconstructed by $K$ and $R$ averaged over the western Pacific, the region where wind activity is most pronounced.
-The second component of the total wind is the interannual component, $\bar{u}_{M}$, which requires a separate governing equation.
+The intraseasonal atmosphere drives the interannual ocean through the MJO wind stress.
+The wind $\tau$ appearing in \eqref{Interannual_ocean_model} is the intraseasonal wind reconstructed from the leading Kelvin and Rossby modes of the skeleton, averaged over the western Pacific where wind activity is most pronounced: